 But what about all that it takes to make and find the clothes and sell them?
 What about the talent it takes to set trends, market products, and sell everything from socks to couture?
-All that these parts entail is part of fashion merchandising.
 And the field needs the skills and creativity of passionate, educated people.
 When you earn an online associates degree in fashion merchandising, you become someone who knows something about this diverse industry.

 What Kind of Online Associates Degree in Fashion Merchandising Can I Earn?

-There are two common types of associates degrees in fashion merchandising:
+There are two common types of associates degrees in fashion merchandising that you will see: